perimosocordiae/onearg/README.md

 ## Known Issues

-Conditionals and looping aren't implemented yet.
+Looping and type-variables aren't implemented yet.

 Any feature not in the example program is likely broken or missing.